fisher-alice/johnny-five-wiki/Animation.md

 The `Animation` class constructs objects that represent a single Animation.
 An Animation consists of a target and an array of segments.
-A **target** is the device or group of devices that are being animated.
+A **target** is the device or list of devices that are being animated.

 A **segment** is a short modular animation sequence (i.e. sit, stand, walk, etc).
 Segments are synchronous and run first-in, first-out.